luisjjavier/chat-bot/README.md

 ---

 ## General info
-A simple browser-based chat application using Go.
-This application allows several users to talk in multiple chatrooms and also to get stock quotes from an API using a specific command.
+A simple browser-based chat application using .NET.
+It also have a bot which communicate through the chat

 ## Features
 * Allow registered users to log in and talk with other users in a chatroom.